 Lately, a growing number of 3D printer and 3D filament brands have started to use YouTube reviews as a promotion channel, sending multiple 3D printer test units to influential channels and actively engaging with the community.
 Most YouTubers do not charge for a 3D printer review but they can sometimes keep the product for free.

 In 3D printing tips videos, you will find ideas on how to solve a problem on your 3D printer or how to make some improvements to your 3D printer and your 3D prints.

 How to become 3D printing Youtuber?

 Once you’ve started your YouTube channel, you want to build a following and promote it on social media so people can discover your work.
-The 3D printing community is very active on Twitter, Facebook and on 3D printing forums.
-To find the best places to promote your channel, you can check our article of the best forums, communities and discussion groups about 3D printing.
+The 3D printing community is very active on Twitter, Facebook, and 3D printing forums.
+To find the best places to promote your channel, you can check our article on the best forums, communities, and discussion groups about 3D printing.
 If you’re planning to launch your channel, let us know about it, we will check it out and add it to our list of the best YouTube channels.

 Conclusion on the best 3D printing YouTube channels

 The 3D printing community is a fast-growing and very active group.
 The number of YouTube channels specialized in 3D printing keeps growing every month and some of them are now becoming established brands with a large following and professional approach to what started as a passion side project.
 It is great to see this branch of the 3D printing media landscape grow and structure itself!